lauringlab/variant_pipeline/tutorial/README.md

 The first step is to name the fastq file properly.
 They arrive from the sequencing core with names that Bpipe can't make sense of.
 Bpipe requires the fastq file to be named in the following format *sample_name.read_direction.#.fastq*, where # is the number of fastq file for the given sample and read direction (usually 1 for miseq) and read_direction is a 1 or 2, indicating forward or reverse reads.

 Don't fret, you don't have to rename your samples by hand.
 To do this we'll use the change_names_miseq.py script (when working with hiseq runs naming is slightly different so we'll use the change_names_hiseq.py script).
 Before running the script, we will test it to make sure we are naming things as we expect.
 Note that the default is to copy the original files to a new file.
 This leaves the original unchanged.
-Additionally, the script will not copy  anything unless you run it with the -run flag.
+Additionally, the script will not copy or move anything unless you run it with the -run flag.
 Omitting this flag runs the program in test mode.
 It will print what it proposes to do and make a mock log.
 This ensures you don't do anything hastily.
 For more information about the script simply type

 ```
 python ../scripts/change_names_miseq.py -h
 ```
 Let's run the test

-*Note: if the final directory ("data/fastq" in this case) doesn't exist it will be made. __Also, fastq files are gzipped when we get them from the seqeuncing core (they end in .gz).
-This script will detect files that end in ".fastq" and ".fastq.gz".
-It will copy the unzipped and gzipped files from the -s directory (data/fastq_original/)  to  -f (data/fastq/) and then it will unzip all zipped files in -f so that we can use them in analysis.
-This may take some time for large files__*
+*Note: if the final directory ("data/fastq" in this case) doesn't exist it will be made*
 ```
 python ../scripts/change_names_miseq.py -s data/fastq_original/ -f data/fastq/
 ```